 - How to sell your scrap car for the highest price

-We’ll also cover some common questions people have about scrapping their car – and help you avoid a few ‘tricks of the trade’ that some scrap yards have been known to use to knock your price down…
+We’ll also cover some common questions people have about scrapping their car, including "Why is scrapping my car better than breaking it?" and "How can you get the price for your scrap car?" - and we'll help you avoid a few ‘tricks of the trade’ that some scrap yards have been known to use to knock your value down…

 What influences scrap car prices?

-Since we provide Car.co.uk customers with an instant price for their scrap car, you could be fooled into thinking it’s a quick process, with a price that simply comes from a guidebook behind the scenes.
+Since we provide Car.co.uk customers with an instant price for their scrap car, you could be fooled into thinking that finding the value of a scrap car it’s a quick process, with a best price that simply comes from a car guidebook behind the scenes.
 In actual fact, working out current scrap car prices considers a lot more than might first meet the eye:

-Generally speaking, dismantlers will calculate scrap car prices ‘per ton’ - based on your vehicle’s weight.
+Generally speaking, dismantlers will calculate scrap car value ‘per ton’ - based on the weight of your car.

-For instance, there’s going to be significantly more steel to recover from a Range Rover Sport than there is from a Smart car.
+For instance, there’s going to be significantly more steel to recover from a car like a Range Rover Sport than there is from a Smart car.
 This is also likely to be true of other materials, such as copper, aluminium, and so on.

-Some dealers will offer to collect your scrap vehicle free of charge - but may reflect that in the price you’re offered.
-Others will tell you they plan to knock a little bit off the price they offer if they have to travel to get to you.
+Some dealers will offer to collect your scrap car free of charge - but may reflect that in the price you’re offered.
+Others will tell you they plan to knock a little bit off the price they offer if they have to travel to get to your car.
 One thing’s certain, there are some costs involved with picking up a scrap car, and a dealer needs to cover those costs.

-As such, you’ll find you’re likely to get a better price from dealers close to your vehicle versus scrap dealers who are further away.
-Again, some specialist dismantlers will be willing to travel a little further, but for most cars, you’ll get a better price if you get a valuation from a company close by.
+As such, you’ll find you’re likely to get a better price from dealers close to your car versus scrap car dealers who are further away.
+Again, some specialist car dismantlers will be willing to travel a little further, but for most cars, you’ll get a better price if you get a valuation from a company close by.

-The make and model (and sometimes the age)
+The make and model of your car (and sometimes the age)

-In the same way that a new Rolls Royce will cost you more to buy than a pre-owned Volkswagen Polo; scrap vehicle prices reflect the make, model, and age of the vehicle too.
+In the same way that a new Rolls Royce will cost you more to buy than a pre-owned Volkswagen Polo; a scrap car value will reflect the make, model, and age of the vehicle too.

-Often, higher-price vehicles simply have more valuable materials that can be recovered from them, so they’re more valuable when they’re dismantled.
-You’ll often find that newer vehicles are in better condition too – so, again, there’s a better chance that a dismantler will be able to recover more and better-condition materials.
+Often, higher-price cars simply have more valuable materials that can be recovered from them, so they’re more valuable when they’re dismantled.
+You’ll often find that a newer car is in better condition too – so, again, there’s a better chance that a dismantler will be able to recover more and better-condition materials.

 Missing or damaged parts